sahithyapopuriofficial-bit/Module-5B/Pandas Program: Join Two DataFrames Along Rows.md

 ## 🎯 AIM

-To write a Python program using Pandas to **join two DataFrames along rows** (row-wise concatenation) and assign all data to a new DataFrame.
+To write a Python program using Pandas to **join two DataFrames along rows** (row-wise concatenation) merge them into another DataFrame with common_id.

 ---